pscally1005/pscally1005.github.io/_posts/misc/cooking/2024-09-12-substitutions.md

 <center><img src="/assets/Misc/Cooking/Substitutions/cookie.png" alt="" class="smaller-image"><img src="/assets/Misc/Cooking/Substitutions/brownies.png" alt="" class="smaller-image"></center><br>

-&emsp;As for granular sweeteners, if you are looking for a substitute for white sugar, any sort of granular low calorie sweetener will work.
-They can be replace 1:1 by volume for granulated sugar; examples include:
+&emsp;As for granular sweeteners, if you are looking for a substitute for white <a href="/misc/hidden-sugar">sugar</a>, any sort of granular low <a href="/misc/calories">calorie</a> sweetener will work.
+They can be replace 1:1 by volume for granulated <a href="/misc/hidden-sugar">sugar</a>; examples include:
 - Erythritol
 - Allulose
 - Stevia